 Cruise dining tips for a healthy balance

 We always look forward to dining when going on a cruise.
-Catering for each evening with various dishes without stepping foot in a kitchen is a luxury!
-The menus are mouth-wateringly tempting, and it can be easy to indulge in rich, high calories foods.
+The food is a huge part of the cruise experience, and the menus are mouth-wateringly tempting.
+It can be easy to indulge in rich, high calories foods.
 It is your holiday, after all.

-For cruise guests looking to make healthier choices while still enjoying the dining experience, here are a few tips to help you make the most of your cruise dining experience.
-And don’t forget to inform your cruise line of any dietary requirements you and your family have before the start of your cruise.
+For cruise guests looking to make healthier choices, here are a few tips to help you make the most of your dining experience.
+And don’t forget to inform the cruise line of any dietary requirements you and your family have before the start of your cruise.

 - Look for menu items that are grilled, baked, or steamed.
 These cooking methods are generally healthier than fried or sauteed foods.